 In partnership with the Bellefield Presbyterian Church, Pitt students experiencing food insecurity can visit the Pitt Pantry to select items of need.

-PRIDE Health’s goal is to foster connections among LGBTQI faculty, students, and allies to create stronger LGBTQI communities, advocacy, and resources at multiple levels throughout the Health Sciences Schools, the University and the Health System.
+PRIDE Health’s goal is to foster connections among LGBTQIA+ faculty, students, and allies to create stronger LGBTQIA+ communities, advocacy, and resources at multiple levels throughout the Health Sciences Schools, the University and the Health System.

 Rave Guardian App